Jefraix/employee-polls/README.md

 | votes     | Array  | A list that contains the id of each user who voted for that option |
 | text      | String | The text of the option                                             |

-Your code talks to the database via 5 methods:
+The code talks to the database via 5 methods:

 - `_authenticateUser()`
 - `_getUsers()`